senoramarillo/kickbase-analysis/README.md

     - `npm start` Start the development server
     - Frontend will be reachable under http://localhost:3000/

-# Contribute

-Feel free to contribute to this repository.

 ### Thanks to
 - [@fabfischer](https://github.com/fabfischer) for the inspiration and the currently great and working [Kickbase+ web client](https://github.com/fabfischer/kickbase-plus)
 - [@kevinskyba](https://github.com/kevinskyba) for providing the excellent [Kickbase API documentation](https://kevinskyba.github.io/kickbase-api-doc)